sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-Nano-Doc/questions.md

 If this problem still occurs after you use our recommended programmer application, try to rerun this application.
 If all attemps fail, see the begin of this documents about `converter`.

+### Cable lost

+Reflash bitstream to solve this.
+This occurs when flashing bitsteram, board and computer does not well disconneted.

 ### Cabel open failed

 ![cable_open_failed](./../../../zh/tang/Tang-Nano-Doc/assets/qusetions/cable_open_failed.png)